 I was taught by my mom to throw bread crusts outside to the birds especially in the Winter months, once years ago I saw a sale on bread at the grocery store for 10 loaves of bread for $10.00, I bought 10 loaves and threw them outside and I pulled the slices of bread into small pieces , the birds were famished and flew down immediately in droves, I was glad I fed the birds and I did for a long time after that and my mom would buy bird seed, too and we had a bird bath we filled with water each Spring and Summer!
 The red birds are beautiful each Winter when we see them and they cheer us up!

 Wildlife is such an important part to our planet, and we have to respect it.
 Whether it's a bird nest, coral on a reef, or a baby tree or bush.
 Yeah, and when you see an animal that might be a little "scary", that's no need to kill it, they're alive too, you know!!!
 So next time you see a caterpillar, DON'T step on it, OK ?!!?!
-Thanks Guys 👍about 2 years ago
+Thanks Guys 👍over 2 years ago

 Add the phone number of your nearest wildlife sanctuary to your Mobile in case you come across an injured creature.